SpicaCoin/Source/README.md

-SpicaCoin is a pure PoS-based cryptocurrency.
+SpicaCoin is a pure proof-of-stake cryptocurrency.
 Coin reward is 25%/year.